MARSHAL-ROOT/marshal-pipeline/17_06 CRootBox/README.md

+The fastest way to try this compatible version of CRootBox with MARSHAL is to read the examples.

+In the main.cpp file, you can select which example you want, then compile and run it.

 # CRootBox June 2017 for Windows

-The fastest way to try CRootBox is to read the examples.
-Just uncomment the example in the main.cpp file to try, compile and run it.

 The code should compile with any c++11 compiler, e.g. for g++: MinGW has been tested.
 Then create a new system environment variable.
 Path --> C:\MinGW\bin

 - Open the terminal:

-> cd ~/GitHub/marshal-pipeline/17_06 CRootBox Windows
+> cd ~/GitHub/marshal-pipeline/17_06 CRootBox

 > g++ *.cpp -std=c++11

 > a.exe

+# CRootBox June 2017 for Mac and Linux

+- Open the terminal:

+> cd ~/GitHub/marshal-pipeline/17_06 CRootBox

+> g++ *.cpp -std=c++11

+> a.out

 ***